srtaalej/bolt-js-assistant-template/README.md

    _App-Level Tokens_ section to create an app-level token with the `connections:write` scope.
 Copy that token into your `.env` as `SLACK_APP_TOKEN`.

+A fine grained [access token](https://huggingface.co/settings/tokens) with the "Make calls to Inference Providers" permission from Hugging Face is also needed.
+Store this as `HUGGINGFACE_API_KEY`.

 ### Local Project